kayue/WordpressBundle/README.md

         }

 4. Configure the WordPress service in your YAML configuration.

         # app/config/config.yml

         hypebeast_wordpress:
             wordpress_path: /path/to/your/wordpress

             # Set short_init to true if you only need the WordpressBundle to read user's login state,
             # this will make your application run faster by loading less Wordpress classes.
 It is
             # false by default.
             short_init: false

+            # Set WordPress table prefix, default value is "wp_"
+            table_prefix:   wp_

 5. Add the bundle factories, user provider, and authentication providers to your `security.yml`.
 Below is a sample configuration.
 All of the options for the wordpress_* authentication methods are optional and are displayed with their default values.
 You can omit them if you use the defaults, e.g. `wordpress_cookie: ~` and `wordpress_form_login: ~`

         # app/config/security.yml

         security:

             # ...

             factories:
                 - "%kernel.root_dir%/../vendor/bundles/Hypebeast/WordpressBundle/Resources/config/security_factories.xml"

             providers:
                 wordpress:
                     id: wordpress.security.user.provider

             firewalls:
                 secured_area:
                     pattern:    ^/demo/secured/
                     # Set to true if using WordPress's log out rather than Symfony's
                     # stateless:  true
                     wordpress_cookie:
                         # Set to false if you want to use a login form within your Symfony app to
                         # collect the user's WordPress credentials (see below) or any other
                         # authentication provider.
 Otherwise, the user will be redirected to your
                         # WordPress login if they need to authenticate
                         redirect_to_wordpress_on_failure: true

                     # Because this is based on form_login, it accepts all its parameters as well
                     # See the http://symfony.com/doc/2.0/cookbook/security/form_login.html for more
                     # details.
 Omit this if using WordPress's built-in login, as above
                     wordpress_form_login:
                         # This is the name of the POST parameter that can be used to indicate
                         # whether the user should be remembered via WordPress's remember-me cookie
                         remember_me_parameter: _remember_me